koma-10/Bitcoin-mining-games/README.md

 1.3  OBJECTIVES
 It describes the aims of the research carried out at bitcoin mining games'

-1.3.1 MAJOR OBJECTIVE.
+1.3.1 MAIN OBJECTIVE.

  The main part of this research is to know how miners play the bitcoin mining games,the means of payment that is used and at what period of time one is expected to pay.

- 1.3.2 OTHER OBJECTIVES
+ 1.3.2 SPECIFIC OBJECTIVES

  To know what currency they use to pay for the game one would like to play.
  To make bitcoin mining games user friendly and affordable.